POC Tectal Race SPIN Review

 Weight

-Weighing in at 365-grams or 12.87 ounces in the size Medium/Large we tested, the Tectal Race SPIN is competitively lightweight.
+Weighing in at 365-grams or 12.87 ounces in the size Medium/Large we tested, the Tectal Race MIPS is competitively lightweight.
 It weighs just 15 grams more than the Specialized Ambush.
 That difference in weight is virtually unnoticeable, but in mountain biking lighter is typically considered better.
 In contrast to the Tectal's lightweight, the Oakley DRT5 weighs in at 476 grams, 111 grams heavier.

 Durability